Volkswagen and Tesco Pod Point charging network hits 500,000 charges milestone

-Pod Point charging is now available at 100 of a planned 600 Tesco stores around the UK
+Pod Point electric-car charging is being rolled out to 600 Tesco supermarket car parks around the UK

-In total, Pod Point will install 2,400 charging bays at 600 Tesco stores across the country, significantly increasingly the overall capacity for charging electric and plug-in hybrid cars.
+In total, Pod Point will install 2,400 charging bays at 600 Tesco stores across the country, significantly increasingly the capacity for charging electric and plug-in hybrid cars.
 Customers are able to use 7kW fast chargers for free, or pay a small fee to use 50kW rapid chargers instead.
+As of April 2021, approximately 350 of the planned 600 locations have had their chargers installed.

 “This is part of our wider commitment to addressing the environmental challenges that matter most to our customers, colleagues and communities,” said Jason Tarry, Tesco's UK & Ireland CEO, when the scheme was initially announced.
 “We want to be the leading electric-vehicle energy provider and to support our customers with more sustainable solutions.
 Our EV network provides a sustainable choice for our customers and charging while they shop is another little help to make their lives easier.”